My Top-10 Leadership Practices

-Sharing some of the leadership ideals I've cultivated as a software engineer over the last 6 years.
+Sharing some of the leadership ideals I cultivated as a software engineering leader in the last 6.5 years.

 These tips are not listed in any specific order.
 Simply, the order in which they came to my mind one windy Saturday evening.